The videos will demonstrate:

 will discuss and debate the videos shown, comparing the complexity of procedures, technical details, complications and patient safety issues.
 Audience participation is encouraged during all panels.
 An open forum with the faculty will permit audience participation, questions, and discussion.

-On completion of this course participants should:
+On completion of this course participants should be able to:

-Understand why autologous fat grafting will enhance surgical procedures but never replace them.
+Recite why autologous fat grafting will enhance surgical procedures but never replace them.

-Understand various blepharoplasty and brow lifting techniques and when to apply them.
+Differentiate various blepharoplasty and brow lifting techniques and when to apply them.

-Understand the technical details for various facelift, neck lift and neck tightening procedures.
+Recognize the technical details for various facelift, neck lift and neck tightening procedures.

-Understand the technical details for breast augmentation, breast reduction, and mastopexy procedures.
+Discuss the technical details for breast augmentation, breast reduction, and mastopexy procedures.

-Understand the surgical techniques for total body rejuvenation and sculpting, including female genitalia.
+Define surgical techniques for total body rejuvenation and sculpting, including female genitalia.

 Accreditation / Designation